 - For the memory modules to work properly, please install DIMM modules of the same type, same speed and same operating frequency on the motherboard.
 Mixing of RDIMMs, UDIMMs or LRDIMMs is not allowed.
 Do not install both ECC and Non-ECC memory modules on the same motherboard. - Using DDR3 DIMMs with different operating frequencies is not allowed.
 All channels in a system will run at the lowest common frequency.

-5-7 Adding PCI Add-On Cards
+5-6 Adding PCI Add-On Cards

-The 6027R-3RF4+ can accommodate up to six full-length, low-profile PCI add-on cards (four x16 cards, one x8 card and one x4 card in a x8 slot).
+The 6027R-72RFT+ can accommodate five low-profile, full-length and one low-profile, half-length add-on (expansion) cards.

 Installing an Add-on Card